 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 To test for linearity in the model I chose a Wald test since the proportional hazards regression was performed with robust standard error estimates.
 Since this analysis used linear splines, and a linear fit is simply a special case of linear spline models, the basic test for linearity is appropriate.
 Using the “test” command in Stata, analysis of all splines simultaneously results in a p-value <0.0001, providing strong evidence that the data follow a nonlinear trend and a model using only a linear term would be unlikely to provide a better fit.

+4/5 see comment for 2 (c)

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.